elmerdotdev/ciccc-react-lab-1/README.md

 4. Here are the details for each component:

     **UserForm**
-    - One controlled form with 6 fields:
+    - One controlled form with 6 fields and 2 buttons:
         - fullname (text)
         - age (number)
         - education (select) - *Grade school, high school, college*
         - gender (radio) - *Male, Female, other*
         - skills (checkbox) - *TypeScript, React, Node, NoSQL*
         - bio (textarea)
+        - Add/Save User (button)
+        - Clear Fields (button)
     - The form will be used for both adding and editing a user.

     **UserList**